Increasing Demand for Bioplastics

 Besides a positive image, there are more advantages that explain the positive development of bioplastics compared to standard plastics.
 Especially for fresh products and perishable foodstuffs, packaging made of bioplastics is profitable: Fruit and vegetables remain fresh for a longer time due to the higher degree of breathability of biodegradable plastics.
 This ability is also an advantage in the production of hygiene films, e.g. in diapers.
 Legal framework, especially in packaging, supports an increase of global consumption of bioplastics.
 For instance, non-biodegradable plastic bags have already been forbidden in China, France, and a range of other countries.

-The Study in Brief:
+Market Study in Brief:

 Chapter 1 provides a presentation and analysis of the bioplastics market – including forecasts up to 2023: Demand and production for each product type as well as revenues are given for the regions Europe, North America, Asia-Pacific, and Rest of the World.